okanckaya/Pharma-Sales/README.md

 # Pharma Sales Prediction

-In this project it is aimed to estimate pharmaceutical sales
+In this project it is aimed to estimate pharmaceutical sales for future

 from January 2017 to January 2020